-Whether you’re out for a hike, jog, or bike ride, you’ll want one of the best hydration backpacks to keep cotton mouth — and dehydration — at bay.
-As you might have guessed for this particular guide, quenching your thirst is the name of the game.
+Whether you’re out for a hike, jog, or bike ride, you’ll want one of the best hydration backpacks to keep dehydration at bay.
+If one of your New Year's resolutions is to get more active, the right accessories can make all the difference, and a good hydration backpack is essential if you're heading out on the trails all day.

 Not every hydration backpack was created equal, and you’ll want to properly pair your pack with the athletic activity it was built for.
 There are a variety of hydration backpack styles to suit hikers, runners, cyclists, and casual-to-extreme climbers, but you won’t know which one is best for you until you do the research.
 Which is what we’re here for.